AlexGustafsson/dobot-python/README.md

 ### Documentation

 This library is currently actively being developed.
 It targets the [Dobot Magician Communication Protocol v1.1.5](https://download.dobot.cc/product-manual/dobot-magician/pdf/en/Dobot-Communication-Protocol-V1.1.5.pdf) which is the latest version.
-It implements the entire protocol.
+It implements the entire protocol as a low-level interface.

 As often as possible, the names for functions, parameters etc. follow those documented in the communication protocol.

+There is also a high-level abstraction which is meant for simple use.

 For now, refer to the source code as well as the example programs.